dhoonjang/dasd-back/README.md

 ---

-## 1. We haven't finished implementing it yet
+## 1. We began to build back-end servers in Django

 ## 2. We implemented only the domain part